sleepyfran/duets/README.md

 # 🛠 Run it locally

-Duets is built with F#.
-Right now the game only has a basic CLI for interacting with it.
-Once the game logic is done I'll start implementing a UI for it.
+Duets is built with F# as an interactive CLI game.
 You can clone and run the CLI with:

 ```bash
 git clone https://github.com/duets/game.git duets